redhat-openstack/website/source/documentation/getting-started.html.md

 ---
 title: Getting Started
 category: documentation
-authors: dneary, rbowen
 ---

 # Getting Started

 ## What's the admin password?

-The admin dashboard (aka Horizon) is located at <http://CONTROL_NODE/dashboard> The default admin username is 'admin' and the initial password is located in /root/keystonerc_admin
+The admin dashboard (aka Horizon) is located at **http://CONTROL_NODE/dashboard** The default admin username is 'admin' and the initial password is located in /root/keystonerc_admin

 ## Installing on RHEL - Prerequisites